AndrewDarwin/sneaker_central/README.md

 ## Code

 I followed the course walkthrough project "Boutique Ado" by Code Institute which helped me massively in setting up and helping to code my project.
-I liked the layout and general theme of this site, and retained similar characteristics, using it as inspiration.
+I liked the general theme of the Boutique Ado site, and retained similar characteristics, style and layout, using it as inspiration as it fitted the fresh style and image I wanted to adopt for Sneaker Central.
+I feel the black and white theme of the site fits well with firstly the logo, and secondly the image on the homepage, whilst the white background of the remaining pages offers nice, crisp, clean pages which allow the product images to stand out visually.

 ## Images